 Serialization

-Serialization is still in an experimental state and might change in the future.
-It is intended as a best-effort feature to provide a way to store and load plans.
+Serialization is intended as a best-effort feature to provide a way to store and load plans.
 Depending on the Julia version, the reconstruction package in question and the complexity of custom structs used in the parameters, serialization might not work as expected.

 pre = RadonPreprocessingParameters(frames = collect(1:3))